-REIT investor information typically is known only to the financial intermediary (e.g., broker) through which shares of REITs that are publicly traded on stock exchanges are acquired.3 These shares are registered in the name of the broker holding the shares for its customers in a "street name" or "nominee" account.
+REIT investor information typically is known only to the financial intermediary (e.g., broker) through which shares of REITs that are publicly traded on stock exchanges are acquired.4 These shares are registered in the name of the broker holding the shares for its customers in a "street name" or "nominee" account.
 Brokers historically established street name accounts to prevent the firms managing REITs, as potential competitors, from receiving highly sensitive and proprietary information regarding the identities of the broker's clients.

 Because complete customer-identity information typically is known only to the brokers, REITs could not possibly identify all shareholders who have held their stock at any time during the year.
 Even if brokers were to provide this information to REITs, the difficulties of tracking and reporting the number of shares held by each investor on each day of the year would be extraordinary.
 Mutual funds investing in REITs, for example, may purchase and sell REIT shares every day to reflect the purchases and redemptions of their investors' fund shares.
+Consequently, REITs would not be able to comply with the proposal's reporting requirements.